Skip to content

 Next Step

-If you successfully complete these instructions, gitStream will now do these two things.
+If you complete these instructions, gitStream will now automate your Merge Request workflows on GitLab.

 How gitStream Works

-Read our guide, How gitStream Works, for a deeper understanding of gitStream's capabilities and how to leverage them fully and to get an overview of the gitStream syntax and automation lifecycle.
+Read our guide, How gitStream Works, for a deeper understanding of gitStream's capabilities and how to leverage them fully.

 Additional Resources